department-of-veterans-affairs/vagov-content/pages/decision-reviews/test-page3.md

 ### Apply
 __By mail__
 <br>
-Send the completed VA Form 20-0996 to the benefit office that matches the benefit type you selected on the form.
+Send the completed VA Form 20-0996 and any supporting documents to the benefit office that matches the benefit type you selected on the form.

 <b>Compensation</b>
 <p class="va-address-block">